 Show your love and appreciation for the mother in your life by sponsoring one of the Wolf Conservation Center's critically endangered red wolf and Mexican gray wolf moms!
-For just $15, you'll receive an emailed certificate that can be given to the fierce and fabulous female in your life.
+For just $20, you'll receive an emailed certificate that can be given to the fierce and fabulous mother figure in your life.

 Meet the Moms:

-- Rosa (F1143) - Rosa is living proof that with age comes wisdom.
+- Rosa (F1143) - Mexican gray wolf Rosa is the WCC’s oldest female but don’t be fooled by her age – she’s as young as ever!
 She's given birth to ten children (with three daughters still living at home) and is quite confident in her skills as a mother and caregiver.
-She's tender and loving, yet is quick to end any disputes between her daughters.
+She also holds the wonderful title of grandmother; six of her seven grandchildren still live at the WCC!

 - Lava (F2134) – Red wolf Lava is the WCC’s newest wolf to have a brush with motherhood.
 Her journey reminds us that mothers experience many challenges and obstacles, but their love for their children knows no bounds.